-The first step of the ST process is an exchange of information between the PHG application and the health and fitness services application.
+The first step of the ST process is an exchange of information between the PHG application and the Health & Fitness services application.
 This takes place during APS establishment.
-At some subsequent point in time, the network connection between the PHG application and the health and fitness services application is discontinued causing the underlying exchange mechanism to mark the connection as being lost.
-When an application activity using the APS-CCC requires the health and fitness services application to send a message, the Health and fitness services application recognizes the fact that the IP connectivity to the PHG application has been lost.
+At some subsequent point in time, the network connection between the PHG application and the Health & Fitness services application is discontinued causing the underlying exchange mechanism to mark the connection as being lost.
+When an application activity using the APS-CCC requires the Health & Fitness services application to send a message, the Health & Fitness services application recognizes the fact that the IP connectivity to the PHG application has been lost.
 At this point it transmits a Shoulder Tap message to the PHG application using an out-of-band capability such as SMS to wake up the PHG.
-Receipt of the shoulder tap message informs the PHG application that the health and fitness services application wishes to exchange a message with it.
-The PHG application then reestablishes IP data connectivity and resumes message exchange with the health and fitness services application in the context of the APS.
+Receipt of the shoulder tap message informs the PHG application that the Health & Fitness services application wishes to exchange a message with it.
+The PHG application then re-establishes IP data connectivity and resumes message exchange with the Health & Fitness services application in the context of the APS.